triton-inference-server/server/docs/customization_guide/inference_protocols.md

 GRPC status codes can be used for better visibility and monitoring.
 For more details, see [gRPC Status Codes](https://grpc.io/docs/guides/status-codes/)

 For client-side documentation, see [Client-Side GRPC Status Codes](https://github.com/triton-inference-server/client/tree/main#GRPC-Status-Codes)

+#### GRPC Inference Handler Threads

+In general, using 2 threads per completion queue seems to give the best performance, see [gRPC Performance Best Practices] (https://grpc.io/docs/guides/performance/#c).
+However, in cases where the performance bottleneck is at the request handling step (e.g. ensemble models), increasing the number of gRPC inference handler threads may lead to a higher throughput.

+* `--grpc-infer-thread-count`: 2 by default.

+Note: More threads don't always mean better performance.

 ### Limit Endpoint Access (BETA)